energywhoisshe/energywhoisshe/README.md

 energywhoisshe@gmail.com
 ```

-I'm an proffesional artist and currently working on **resillience and creativity**.
+I'm a proffesional artist and currently working on **resillience and creativity**.

 <br>
 <br>